PierceHanley/fewd11/week5/slides/variables-conditionals/slides/slides.md

 *	We can tell our program to remember values for us to use later on.

-*	The action of saving a value to memory is called assignment
+*	The action of saving a value to memory is called "assignment".

-*	The "name" we use to store the value is called a variable
+*	The "name" we use to store the value is called a **variable**.

 ---

 ##Variables

-*	The action of getting the value from a variable is called accessing the variable
+*	The action of getting the value from a variable is called "accessing" the variable.

-*	We will use all the above techniques to store values into variables, and generate new values using existing variables
+*	We will use all the above techniques to store values into variables, and generate new values using existing variables.

 ---